 - If you want variety, the Top 20 is where it’s at with 16 different labels and 2 self-releases.

 - Epitaph and Nuclear Blast have 2 each in the Top 20, with 14 labels having 1 each

 - March releases have the biggest share of the Top 100 with 17.

 - Going into the Top 20, April and February have 3 each.
 All other months have 2 places apart from May and October that have one each and January which doesn’t feature.

-- Lastly in the most worthless stat available….
-Bands whose name begins with a ‘B’ (12) or a ‘H’ (9) are the most represented. (“The” has been excluded otherwise ‘T’ would, naturally, have been the most popular).
+- It’s a return of the most useless stat… Bands whose name begins with a ‘C’ (13) or a ‘B’ (8) are the most represented. (“The” has been excluded otherwise ‘T’ would, naturally, have been the most popular).

 Album Review: Rust on the Gates of Heaven by Wear Your Wounds

 Album Review: White Bat by He Is Legend